BA English Literature with Foundation

 Our innovative placement scheme gives you the chance to undertake an academic placement in commerce, industry or the arts.
 You can also take a placement module on languages and literature in heritage, education or the media.

-Students on our Communications at Work module also undertake a short placement to explore the ways in which skills and knowledge gained in their studies have direct application to the workplace.
+Students on our Literature, Languages and Education module also undertake a short placement to explore the ways in which skills and knowledge gained in their studies have direct application to the workplace.

-In your second year, you can spend a term studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and the USA.
+In your second year, you can spend a semester studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and the USA.

 To find out more, visit our Study Abroad site.